Maryland turns to a trusted combo to edge Notre Dame and reach the men’s lacrosse Final Four

 Maryland, which will face second-seeded Duke at 2:30 p.m.
 Saturday in East Hartford, Conn., opened and closed the day on 5-1 scoring runs.
 The Terrapins, seeking a second national championship in the past four tournaments, struggled in the faceoff circle and on special teams for most of the match, which featured seven ties and five lead changes.

 After wiping out a 12-9 deficit in just 46 seconds early in the fourth quarter, Maryland let Notre Dame tie the score at 13 with 4:24 left.
-Bernhardt, the Tewaaraton Award finalist who had 11 goals through a little more than six quarters of this tournament, was stripped in the box in the final minute.
+Bernhardt, the Tewaaraton Award finalist who had 11 goals through a little more than six quarters of this tournament (including five Sunday), was stripped in the box in the final minute.
 During a timeout, Coach John Tillman consoled the program’s career scoring leader.

 “I just know how prideful Jared is,” Tillman said.
 “I just mentioned to him: ‘Listen, we’re going to get a stop here.
 That will not be your last play.
 Our guys are going to step up.’
 I didn’t know what was going to happen.”